ahoys/discaptcha/readme.md

 ## Security

 This bot does not store messages or user information.
-Everything happens in-memory and there are no databases involved.
+Everything happens in-memory as there are no databases involved.

 ## FAQ

 - The bot joined but doesn't function.
   - Make sure the bot has the bot role set.
   - Make sure the bot role has the required privileges to function in your guild.
-Try giving it the `Administrator` role.
+It should have the `Administrator` privilege set.
   - Make sure your .env file has the values properly set.
   - See if the bot's console shows anything or if the bot reacts to mentions.
 If not, the connection is broken, see the .env file.
 - The bot does not give the verified-role to users.
   - This is most likely a permission issue.
 See your discord server's roles.
 The bot should have administrator privileges and no other role should override it.
   - In the Discord applications page, make sure the bot has the "SERVER MEMBERS INTENT" setting enabled under the "Bot" page.
+  - Try running `@<bot's name> install` command again.